dennisnyarko/py-tuts/README.md

 # py-tuts

-Contains python files from studying in Havard's CS50 Intro to Python
+Contains python files from studying in Harvard's CS50 Intro to Python